samsuh/2026-journal/README.md

 I need to not forget to switch over all the auto-pay stuff to the new card.

+### Music Theory
+So i feel a little betrayed by that tutorial that made things simple by showing the patterns of the sharps side of the circle of fifths.
+It all breaks down into garbage when you get to the flats side.
+The order and clarity he started with breaks down into chaos on the flats with no sense of pattern anymore, with a weak "well they add up to 7 if you think about it" in the place of structure and predictability.
+I've lost trust in this teacher.
+Might be good to try to memorize the rest of this and then fuck off.

 ## 1/22/26
 ### Music theory:
 Im getting confident with the bite sized chunk of info i had to memorize.
 I'm really liking this method of learning; "i promise it's important, memorize this before we do anything else. get it down really cleanly. itll be super important next".
 Accessible and digestible and clearly, and defined.